-Brice Smith is a self-proclaimed “proud son” of Fordyce, a small town in south central Arkansas.
-With a population of just over 4,000 people, Fordyce is not just a community, but almost an extended family.
+Brice Smith is a “proud son” of Fordyce, a small town in south central Arkansas.
+With a population of just over 4,000 people, Fordyce is not just a community but almost an extended family.

 “When you move to Little Rock, you see how amazing it is to have the world at your fingertips,” he said.
 “No more driving 45 minutes to get to the nearest movie theater!”

-More importantly, Smith, an information science major living in the South Hall residence on campus, is a close drive to Little Rock-based Acxiom, a marketing and technology company known around the globe.
+More importantly, Smith, an information science major living in the South Hall residence on campus, has a short drive to Little Rock-based Acxiom, a marketing and technology company known around the globe.
 At Acxiom, Smith is completing an internship where he makes weekly virtual visits to Australia and Brazil to work on products in those locales.

 He said no other university in the state seemed able to connect him to real-world opportunities the same way that UALR has.